lliming/globus-id-explorer/README.md

 But in order to do it, you'll first need to register the app with Globus.

 ## Register with Globus
 All OIDC/OAuth2 apps must be registered with their authentication service.
-To register your app with Globus, open a Web browser and connect to https://developers.globus.org/.
-Click "Register your app with Globus."

-If you haven't registered an app before, you'll first need to create a Project.
-This is to help you keep track of your apps, so you can name the project anything you like.

-After you've created a Project, click the "Add..." button in the upper-right corner of the Project panel and select "Add new app."
+Follow the app registration instructions in the [Auth API Developer's Guide](https://docs.globus.org/api/auth/developer-guide/#register-app).

 In order to be consistent with the app's prompts, you should name the app "Display Your Auth Data."
 The scopes field should be